CyberedCake/GhostFFA/README.md

 The main plugin for the Minehut server GhostFFA.minehut.gg

 # Do not use without permission!
-This plugin is only for GhostFFA, any attempted use anywhere else will fail
+This plugin is for use only on GhostFFA, you may ask for permission to use it anywhere else.